 Avoid tight hairstyles like ponytails and buns as they can cause tension on your scalp.
 Instead, try sleeping in a loose French braid.
 The braids will keep your hair out of your face while you’re getting some much-needed shut-eye and ensure you wake up with your waves still intact.

 We’re all about embracing your natural texture, but for those days when you can’t get your waves to cooperate, use a few spritzes of texturizing spray like L'Oréal Professionnel Tecni.Art Next Day Hair Dry Finishing Spray.
 This styling spray adds texture and gives hair a tousled, disheveled look.

 If you follow these expert tips, your natural wavy hair will be healthier (and more stunning) than ever!

-Looking for more wavy hair care tips?
+Interested in more natural wavy hair tips?
 Use our salon locator to book an appointment at a salon near you.